American-Forests/nix-wsl-home/README.md

 - https://www.youtube.com/watch?v=hLxyENmWZSQ
 - https://determinate.systems/blog/nix-direnv/

-## Future
+## Implementation Notes

-A simpler setup may be possible where nix files in nix-home are automatically found by symlinking them to ~/.config/home-manager where home-manager looks by default.
-A different method for loading user-specific configuration may also be found instead of using environment variables.
+This setup automatically creates symlinks from `~/.config/home-manager/` to the nix configuration files in `~/nix-home/`, allowing home-manager to find the configuration files without needing to specify flake paths.
+The symlinks are created automatically when running `start-home.sh`.

+The configuration is designed to work for multiple users - the flake automatically reads the username from `user-config.nix` and creates the appropriate home-manager configuration name dynamically.

 More inspiration can be found at:
 - https://yashgarg.dev/posts/nix-devenv/